alexboia/WP-Trip-Summary/README.md

 Thus, I developed a module to do just that: upload a GPS track (currently only GPX and GeoJSON files can be uploaded), parse it and display it.

+### Rider's log entries

+For each post you can add unlimited log entries, each corresponding to someone travelling that route, specifying the following details:

+- Who (the rider's name);
+- When (date);
+- Time (how many hours spent);
+- Vehicle used (e.g. bike make and model);
+- Gear (notes about what equipment was used - backpack configuration and the like);
+- Other (random) notes;
+- Whether or not the entry should be displayed publicly (if so, then the entry will be shown in the frontend viewer in a separate tab dedicated to log entries).

 ### JSON-LD front-end data

 The plug-in, as of version `0.2.8` inserts structured JSON-LD data in the post and page details page,